How to Scale a Trade Business Beyond One Van

 You can't scale a trade business on WhatsApp, spreadsheets, and memory.
 The admin overhead alone will bury you.
 The businesses that grow successfully use systems that work without them being involved in every decision.

-• Job management software — Tradify or Jobber for scheduling, quoting, invoicing, and team management
+- Job management software — Jobber for scheduling, quoting, invoicing, team management, and automated follow-ups

 None of these are expensive relative to what they save.
 A job management tool that saves you two hours of admin per day is worth more than its monthly subscription within the first week.

-Scaling a trade business isn't complicated but it does require a different approach to the one that got you to where you are now.
+Scaling a trade business isn't complicated — but it requires a different approach to the one that got you where you are.
 Being brilliant at your trade gets you fully booked.
 Building systems, pricing correctly, and delegating effectively is what gets you beyond it.

 Start with the systems.
 Get your quoting, scheduling, and invoicing out of your head and into software that works without you.
-Then add capacity — whether that's a subcontractor, an apprentice, or your first full employee.
+Then add capacity.
 And price every job to cover the real cost of running a proper business, not just what a day's work is worth.

 The van is just the start.
 The business is what you build around it.